Seb3thehacker/seb3thehacker/README.md

 Welcome to my GitHub!
 Some of my code is on GitLab but most is still on my PC.

-I am currently contributing to Molly, soon to be a completely private messenger with support for Monero payments!
-I am also working on a series of custom privoxy themes/pages.
+I am currently working on a fork of Linx-server, which is a self-hostable file sharing website and pastebin alternitive.
+I also contribute to Molly, a FOSS fork of Signal with many improvements.

 I know HTML, CSS, some java, a bit of Python and some C++.
 I have decided to stick with learning Javascript.
 After that probably Java.
-Ultimately my goal is to develop blockchain applications. i use Arch btw
+Ultimately my goal is to develop blockchain applications.
+i use Arch btw

 If you like my work, I would love if you donated in Monero: